vitwit/matic-jagar/INSTRUCTIONS.md

 $   exit
 ```

-**Note :** If you want cusomize the configuration, edit `influxdb.conf` at `/etc/influxdb/influxdb.conf` and restart the server after the changes.
+**Note :** If you want to cusomize the configuration, edit `influxdb.conf` at `/etc/influxdb/influxdb.conf` and restart the server after the changes.
 You can find a sample 'influxdb.conf' [file here](https://github.com/jheyman/influxdb/blob/master/influxdb.conf).

 ### Install Prometheus